Intro

 One of the best songs on Rock’n’Roll is called “Wish You Were Here.”
 Check out some of the lyrics:

-The streets that only turn to boulevards
+The streets that only turn to boulevard

 And houses with backyards